QPADL: Post-Quantum Private Spectrum Access with Verified Location and DoS Resilience: Framework Instantiations

 While any $t$-private PQ-secure PIR can be employed in $\qpadl$, we introduce three tailored instantiations, each offering distinct security features and trade-offs.

-\looseness-1 {\em (i) $\qpadlenc$:} This is the most efficient instantiation for the query phase, based on the IT-secure PIR scheme from \cite{chor1998private}, which assumes $n$ non-colluding, responsive servers maintaining synchronized database copies, hence named ENS (Efficient Non-colluding Servers).
+{\em \underline{(i) $\qpadlenc$}:} This is the most efficient instantiation for the query phase, based on the IT-secure PIR scheme from \cite{chor1998private}, which assumes $n$ non-colluding, responsive servers maintaining synchronized database copies, hence named ENS (Efficient Non-colluding Servers).
 The client performs only XOR operations over random $r$-bit vectors, while each $\psd$ performs a single multiplication of the query over the entire database matrix.
 The PIR algorithm is described in \cite{chor1998private}, with a GPU-parallelized version detailed in Section \ref{subsubsec:chorpir}.
+This setup is best suited to settings where strict non-colluding synchronized $\psd$s is a reasonable deployment assumption and minimum client-side overhead is desired.

-{\em (ii) $\qpadlftr$:} This Fault Tolerant Robust (FTR) instantiation of $\qpadl$ adopts the IT-secure PIR scheme from \cite{goldberg2007improving}, enabling $\nu$-Byzantine fault tolerance by allowing block reconstruction even if up to $\nu$ servers return incorrect responses.
-Servers compute a query vector multiplication over the database matrix.
+{\em \underline{(ii) $\qpadlftr$}:} This Fault Tolerant Robust (FTR) instantiation of $\qpadl$ adopts the IT-secure PIR scheme from \cite{goldberg2007improving}, enabling $\nu$-Byzantine fault tolerance by allowing block reconstruction even if up to $\nu$ servers return incorrect responses.
+Servers compute a query vector multiplication over the DB matrix.
 Using Shamir’s secret sharing, the client can reconstruct the target block via Lagrange interpolation when responses are received from any $k$ out of $[t, n]$ $\psd$s.
-In cases of synchronization errors, transmission faults, or Byzantine behavior ($\nu < k$), the client employs Guruswami-Sudan list decoding for error correction, ensuring robustness.
-Further details of this PIR scheme are provided in \cite{goldberg2007improving}, with its parallelized implementation described in Section \ref{subsubsec:goldbergpir}.
+In cases of synchronization errors, transmission faults, or Byzantine behavior (${\nu < k}$), the client employs Guruswami-Sudan list decoding for error correction, ensuring robustness.
+Further details of this PIR are provided in \cite{goldberg2007improving}, with its parallelized implementation described in Section \ref{subsubsec:goldbergpir}.
+Compared with $\qpadlenc$, this instantiation trades additional reconstruction complexity for stronger resilience to faulty, inconsistent, or Byzantine $\psd$ responses.